Understand ratio concepts and use ratio reasoning to solve problems.

 Commute (Unit Rate with Speed)

 Alberto, Sara, and Andrew take the train from Amsterdam to Paris.
-Alberto takes the slower train, which travels 120 km/h, and does not stop in Antwerp.
-Sara and James take the faster train, which travels 150 km/h, but stops in Antwerp.
-It takes the faster train 40 minutes to get to Antwerp from Amsterdam and will stop there for 30 minutes.
+Alberto takes the slower train.
+Sara and James take the faster train, but stops in Antwerp.
 Once it continues after the stop in Antwerp, does Sara and Andrew’s train catch Alberto’s train?
 When?

 Expert